Text Classification module

 Excluding terms from the classification tags

-You can blacklist the terms you do not want to appear in your tags.
+You can exclude the terms you don’t want to appear in your tags.
 For example, you may want to exclude your company name.

 termFilteringDefinition: